benhj/knoxcrypt/README.md

 Note, only tested on Linux and Mac.
 With a bit of work, will probably build (sans fuse-bits) on windows too.

+Also note, requires some of the boost headers and libraries to build (see makefile).

 `make` or `make all` will compile the following command-line binaries:

 <pre>